jokeyrhyme/package-engines-notifier.js/README.md

 -   see upstream documentation for [PackageJson](https://docs.npmjs.com/files/package.json)

--   returns `true` if there is engine trouble
+-   if there is engine trouble, outputs a message using `console.error()`, and returns an `Error`

+-   otherwise, no output, and returns `null`

 ### Example